HuuTrieu1999/user-login/README.md

 ## Overview
 This document outlines the design and development of a highly scalable login and user creation system for a mobile application.
 The system is engineered to handle a significant user base, specifically targeting 100,000 concurrent users.

 This project uses the hexagonal architecture.
-Referrence: https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)
+Reference: https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)

 ## System Design